apiture/openapi-down-convert/README.md

 This also applies to the schema used in parameters or in `requestBody` objects and in responses.

-**Note** This transformation is disabled; it breaks `openapi-generator` 5.4 in cases where the referenced schema is an array.
+**Note** This transformation is disabled by default because it breaks `openapi-generator` 5.4 in cases where the referenced schema is an array.
-It generates Typescript types for such as
+It generates Typescript types for such cases as

 ```typescript
   myProperty: Array | null;